victorbiga/engineering-management/README.md

 * [Finding a Tech Leadership Job in Silicon Alley](https://medium.com/@Bar_Code/finding-a-tech-leadership-job-in-silicon-alley-3631e97ff33e#.2w4yzwtgx) (interviewing seen from the candidate experience point of view).
 * [How I Interview](https://rkoutnik.com/articles/How-I-Interview.html)
 * [What if companies interviewed translators the way they interview coders?](https://medium.freecodecamp.org/welcome-to-the-software-interview-ee673bc5ef6) - a great counter example of how interview can be disconnected from one's actual job.
+* [How to Interview Engineers](http://blog.triplebyte.com/how-to-interview-engineers): some pretty good guidelines with original research.
+* [Interviewing](https://www.xaprb.com/blog/interviewing/), Baron Schwartz.
+A good explanation why you should only ask behavioral question about the *past*.

 ### Hiring: process